-RFA is a very precise procedure.
-Using an imaging guidance system such as ultrasound, computed tomography (CT), or magnetic resonance (MR), the doctor places a slender probe directly into the tumor.
-Once the probe is in position, a group of very thin, flexible electrodes are extended from the end of the probe into the tissue dispensing heat to the wider area.
-Using a radiofrequency generator, the doctor then allows a carefully-controlled amount of energy to flow through the electrodes into the tissue causing it to heat.
+When a physician performs RFA, he or she uses an imaging guidance system such as ultrasound, computed tomography (CT), or magnetic resonance (MR), and places a slender probe directly into the tumor.
+Then a group of very thin, flexible electrodes are extended from the end of the probe into the tissue.
+Using a radiofrequency generator, the doctor allows a carefully-controlled amount of energy to flow through the electrodes into the tissue causing it to heat.
 Heating is sustained for a predetermined length of time, usually just a few minutes.
 Temperature is constantly monitored by tiny thermometers at the tips of the electrodes.

-There are of RFA treatment.
+There are several types of radiofrequency ablation treatments.
 Your doctor will determine the optimal treatment for you depending on the size and severity of your tumors.